-We had income tax expense of \$24,000 in 2018, compared to \$23,000 in 2017, primarily related to the tax provision on income from our Canadian operations.
+We had income tax expense of \$29,000 for the year ended December 31, 2019 compared to \$24,000 for 2018, primarily related to the tax provision on income from our Canadian operations.
 We have not recorded any tax benefit for the loss in our U.S. operations as we have recorded a full valuation allowance on our U.S. net deferred tax assets.
 We expect to continue to record a full valuation allowance on our U.S. net deferred tax assets until we sustain an appropriate level of taxable income through improved U.S. operations.
 Our effective tax rate is based on recurring factors, including the forecasted mix of income before taxes in various jurisdictions, estimated permanent differences and the recording of a full valuation allowance on our U.S. net deferred tax assets.

-Net Los
+Net Loss

-Net loss for the year ended December 31, 2018 increased to approximately \$2.1 million from a net loss of \$1.3 million for the year ended December 31, 2017.
-The increase in net loss was primarily a result of the revenue factors mentioned above, escalating freight costs, as well as costs associated with our Convertible Notes issued during 2018.
+Net loss for the year ended December 31, 2019 increased to approximately \$2.8 million from a net loss of \$2.1 million for the year ended December 31, 2018.
+The increase in net loss was primarily a result of the revenue factors mentioned above, and increased general and administrative expenses, as well as increased costs associated with our Convertible Notes issued.

-Liquidity and Canital Resources
+Liquidity and Capital Resources

-As of December 31, 2018 and 2017, we had cash and cash-equivalents of approximately \$991,000 and \$397,000, respectively, and working capital of approximately \$1.8 million and \$908,000, respectively.
-Net cash used in operations during fiscal years 2018 and 2017 totaled approximately \$1.7 million and \$37,000, respectively.
-Net cash used in operations increased primarily due to the timing of receivables along with our larger net loss for 2018.
+As of December 31, 2019 and 2018, we had cash and cash-equivalents of approximately \$6.0 million and \$991,000, respectively, and working capital of approximately \$8.4 million and \$1.8 million, respectively.
+Net cash used in operations during fiscal years 2019 and 2018 totaled approximately \$3.3 million and \$1.7 million, respectively.
+Net cash used in operations increased primarily due to the timing of receivables and payables, along with our larger net loss for 2019.
 Our cash flows vary throughout the year based on seasonality.